Back To Search Results

 Specimen Collection

-Specimen collection requirements are dependent on the procedure or test requested.
-Generally, for serum creatinine and blood urea nitrogen (BUN) levels, no additional patient preparation is required, and a random blood sample suffices.
-However, the effect of recent high protein ingestion may increase serum creatinine and urea levels to a significant extent.
-Also, hydration status can have a considerable impact on BUN measurement.
+Specimen collection requirements depend on the procedure or test requested.
+Generally, no additional patient preparation is required for serum creatinine and blood urea nitrogen (BUN) levels, and a random blood sample is sufficient.
+However, recent high protein ingestion may significantly increase serum creatinine and urea levels.
+In addition, hydration status can have a considerable impact on BUN measurement.

-For timed urine collections such as the 24-hour urine creatinine clearance, it is essential that urine be collected accurately over the required period as under or over collection will affect final results.
-Hence, a 5 to 8-hour timed collection is preferable to a 24-hour collection.[5][6][7]
+For timed urine collections such as the 24-hour urine creatinine clearance, accurate collection over the entire period is crucial, as under- or over-collection can significantly affect the results.
+Hence, a 5- to 8-hour timed collection may be preferable to a 24-hour collection, especially outside a hospital setting.[5][6][7]

-The collection of midstream urine for urine analysis is required as this sample is less likely to be contaminated by epithelial cells and commensal bacteria.
+Collecting midstream urine for urine analysis is preferred as this sample is less likely to be contaminated by epithelial cells and commensal bacteria.

 Procedures